You are here

 - oral-anal contact (rimming)

-- sharing of sex toys between people
+- sharing sex toys without cleaning between uses

 Oral-anal contact (rimming) can pass STIs, parasites or fecal bacteria to someone’s mouth.
 It is also possible to pass an STI from the mouth to the anus.
 To avoid passing these organisms from one person to another, use oral or dental dams during oral-anal play.
 To increase pleasure, put water-based lubricant on the anus before placing the oral dam on top.
 Remember to put a new condom on a toy or penis after it comes out of the anus and before it goes into the mouth.